tsart/codevault-cli/readme.md

 `-O <file>`

-Takes a json file as codevault options.
-Defaults are :
+Takes a json file as codevault render options.
+Defaults are:

 ```json
 trimBlocks: true,